 Radioisotope power systems convert heat from the natural radioactive decay of the isotope plutonium-238 (used in a ceramic form of plutonium dioxide) into electrical power to operate the computers, science instruments, and other hardware aboard NASA missions such as the Curiosity rover on Mars and the New Horizons spacecraft flyby of Pluto and beyond.

 U.S. production of plutonium dioxide for space exploration at the Department of Energy’s Savannah River Plant in South Carolina ceased in the late 1980s, and interim purchases of heat source material from Russia have ended.

 Since 2011, Congress has provided funds to NASA to support the ability of the DOE Office of Nuclear Energy to resume U.S. domestic production of plutonium for civil space applications, using a series of specialized DOE facilities and staff at Oak Ridge National Laboratory (ORNL) and Idaho National Laboratory (INL).

 New plutonium-238 production is part of a broader infrastructure at DOE that provides radioisotope power systems to NASA for use in space missions.
-That complete infrastructure is illustrated below, with the newly established plutonium-238 production presented in blue- and red-dashed lines format.
-In brief, plutonium dioxide is produced at ORNL and shipped to Los Alamos National Laboratory (LANL) where it is turned into heat source pellets, which are then shipped to INL to be placed into safe, long-term storage awaiting fueling of future radioisotope power systems there.
+Plutonium dioxide is produced at ORNL and shipped to Los Alamos National Laboratory (LANL) where it is turned into heat source pellets, which are then shipped to INL to be placed into safe, long-term storage awaiting fueling of future radioisotope power systems there.
 The planned Constant Rate Production result is illustrated below.